-- 10.1 Potential control measures to reduce the risks associated with manual handling include: - Incident investigation procedures - III health return to work programme - Involvement at regional and national level in groups looking at all aspects of risks relating to manual handling (National Back Exchange) - Safer handling liaison with local hospitals - Manual Handling Equipment Evaluation process managed by the Equipment, Vehicle Review Group - The vehicle replacement programme aims to ensure all vehicles are placed on a sustainable rolling programme, allowing introduction of improvements and innovations in vehicle and equipment design that reduces manual handling risks - Where possible, all new front-line vehicles will be built to allow for bariatric capability.
-Indeed, all front-line ambulances registered on or after 2014 have the load bearing capacity to carry bariatric patients.
+- 10.1 Potential control measures to reduce the risks associated with manual handling include: - a.
+Incident investigation procedures - b.
+Ill health return to work programme - c.
+Involvement at regional and national level in groups looking at all aspects of risks relating to manual handling (National Back Exchange) - d.
+Safer handling liaison with local hospitals - e.
+Manual Handling Equipment Evaluation process managed by the Equipment, Vehicle Review Group - f.
+The vehicle replacement programme aims to ensure all vehicles are placed on a sustainable rolling programme, allowing introduction of improvements and innovations in vehicle and equipment design that reduces manual handling risks. - g.
+Where possible, all new front-line vehicles will be built to allow for bariatric capability.
+Indeed, all front-line ambulances have the load bearing capacity to carry bariatric patients.
 However, not all of these vehicles are equipped to convey a bariatric patient.